Andymation Flipbook Tutorial

 And now we just see the bottoms of his feet.

 And now the beam is going back up.

-What I’m doing on these couple frames is: I’m just moving the UFO upward a little bit for a couple of pages.
+On these next frames I’m moving the UFO upward a little bit for a couple of pages.
 Then it’s going to whoosh away and leave a blur behind.

 For the blur I’m going to do some sketchy lines on just two pages.

 And that’s it!
 Let’s see how it looks and one more time slowed down so you can see exactly what’s happening:

 Tools That Make Flipbooks Easier to Make

 You can get the same tools I use!